joeyday/glideguide.blog/_posts/2023-01-30-glidequery-perks-part-0.md

 ## Conclusion

 I really tried not to exaggerate anything above, but even so I'm sure I managed to sound like an infomercial.
 I've only identified the problems I've encountered myself with GlideRecord, and GlideQuery doesn't fix all of them—I won't hold it up as a silver bullet or miracle pill.
 It does, however, fix a handful of additional issues with GlideRecord that weren't even on my radar until GlideQuery showed me a better way.
 Even if none of the above gets you rankled up, I hope you'll stay tuned to learn all the ways GlideQuery might be able to take your development on the ServiceNow platform to the next level.{% include endmark.html %}

+Next in the series: [GlideQuery Perks, Part 0.5: Resources](/2023/01/30/glidequery-perks-part-0.html)